What is Custom Decision Service?

-In a typical application, there is a front page with links to several articles or other types of content.
-As the front page loads, it requests the Custom Decision Service to provide a ranking of articles to include on the page.
-When the user clicks on an article, a second request is sent to the Custom Decision Service to log the outcome of our decision.
+In a typical web or mobile application, a front page links to several articles or other types of content.
+As the front page loads, it could request the Custom Decision Service to rank articles included on that front page.
+So, when a user chooses an article by clicking on it, a second request could be sent to the Custom Decision Service, which will log the outcome of that user decision.

 Custom Decision Service converts your content into features for machine learning.
-These features allow the system to understand your content in terms of its text, images, videos, and overall sentiment.
-We leverage several other Microsoft Cognitive Services such as Entity Linking, Text Analytics, Emotion, and Computer Vision.
+The system uses these features to understand your content in terms of its text, images, videos, and overall sentiment.
+It uses several other Microsoft Cognitive Services, like Entity Linking, Text Analytics, Emotion, and Computer Vision.

-Some common use cases for the Custom Decision Service include:
+Some common-use cases for Custom Decision Service include:

 - Ranking recommended items on a shopping website.

-We are currently in free public preview, focused on personalizing a list of articles on a website or an app.
-Feature extraction works best for English language content.
-Limited functionality is offered for some other languages such as Spanish, French, German, Portuguese and Japanese.
-This documentation is revised as we are ready to advertise more functionality.
+Custom Decision Service is currently in free public preview.
+It can personalize a list of articles on a website or an app.
+The feature extraction works best for English language content.
+Limited functionality is offered for other languages, like Spanish, French, German, Portuguese, and Japanese.
+This documentation will be revised as new functionality becomes available.

-Custom Decision Service can be applied to applications that are not in the content personalization domain.
-Such applications might be a good fit for a custom preview.
+Custom Decision Service can be used in applications that are not in the content personalization domain.
+These applications might be a good fit for a custom preview.
 Contact us to learn more.

 API usage modes

-Custom Decision Service can be applied to both webpages and apps.
-Our APIs can be called either from a browser or from an app.
-The API usage is similar on both modes, but some of the details are different.
+Custom Decision Service can be applied to both webpages and mobile apps.
+The APIs can be called from either a browser or an app.
+The API usage is similar on both, but some of the details are different.

 Glossary of terms

-- Action Sets: The set of content items for the Custom Decision Service to rank.
+- Action set: The set of content items for Custom Decision Service to rank.
 This set can be specified as an RSS or Atom endpoint.

-- Ranking: Each request to the Custom Decision Service specifies one or more action sets.
-The system responds by picking all the content options from these sets, and returns a ranked order of them.
+- Ranking: Each request to Custom Decision Service specifies one or more action sets.
+The system responds by picking all the content options from these sets and returns them in ranked order.

-- Callback function: This function, which you specify which renders the content in your UI.
-The content is ordered by the rank ordering returned by the Custom Decision Service.
+- Callback function: This function, which you specify, renders the content in your UI.
+The content is ordered by the rank ordering returned by Custom Decision Service.

 - Reward: A measure of how the user responded to the rendered content.
-Custom Decision Service measures user response using clicks, and the clicks are reported to our system using custom code inserted in your application.
+Custom Decision Service measures user response by using clicks.
+The clicks are reported to the system by using custom code inserted in your application.